- The United States Postal Service (USPS) is happy to hire felons after reviewing an application and doing a case-by-case study.

 A felony or misdemeanor conviction will not prevent you from working for the USPS.
 However, crimes such as sex offenses may be more difficult for an employer to overlook.
 Theft or robbery can be a major concern too, because trusting them with sensitive materials or parcels will be difficult.
 A mail fraud conviction can also jeopardize your chances of being hired by the USPS.

 The USPS will investigate where the person resided, worked, or attended school in the United States or its territories.
-However, this only goes back 5 years.
+However, this background check only goes back 5 years.
 You must provide your name, addresses for the last 5 years, driver’s license number, and social security number.

 The USPS is a company that gives a fair chance to everyone.
 It considers past convictions and does not discriminate in the hiring process.
 So if you are trying to get your life back on course, go ahead and apply for jobs with the USPS.
-Look out for job openings on their website, and don’t hesitate to apply.
+Look out for job openings on the USPS website, and don’t hesitate to apply.

 Along with having a stable job, you will also receive some of the best benefits.
 However, there is a lot of competition for jobs, so you must be exceptionally talented and qualified to get one.
 Performing effectively in your jobs will give you a lot of boosts.
 Make sure you use software like upper, which will reduce your efforts and will help you to grow in your profession.